H&F Disability Forum Planning Group (DFPG)

 The Hammersmith & Fulham Disability Forum Planning Group have looked at planning applications for the last 10 years or so to provide advice to the council.

-The group is looking for Disabled people who live, study, work and volunteer in the borough to work with existing members of the planning group, Jane Wilmot (Chair) and Angeleca Silversides.
+The group is looking for Disabled people who live, study, work and volunteer in the borough to work with the existing member of the planning group, Jane Wilmot (Chair).

 We look at applications for: